andyw-lala/Tek7904ALedGraticule/README.md

 The 7904A is not so so straightforward that you can simply replace the lamps with LEDs and a series resistor.

-This design replaces the existing incandescent graticule intensity control with a variable current source, all the existing controls are honoured, including intensity, gate and manual modes.
+This design replaces the existing incandescent graticule lamp driver circuit with a variable current source, all the existing controls are honoured, including intensity, gate and manual modes.

 ## [Schematic](V3.pdf) (pdf)